danilopaissan/docker-intellij/README.md

 # Installation
 Docker will automatically install the newly built image into the cache.

-# Tips and Tricks

-## Launching The Image
-`./test.sh` will launch the image allowing you to begin working on projects.

 ## Desktop Launcher

 # Troubleshooting

 ## X-Windows
-If the image complains that it cannot connect to your X server, simply run `xhost +` to allow the container to connect to your X server.
+If the image complains that it cannot connect to your X server, simply run `xhost + 127.0.0.1` to allow the container to connect to your X server.

 # License and Credits